Welcome to best Plastic Surgeon in Delhi, Dr Juhi Agrawal

 Oral Hygiene Routine

 As mentioned, the risk of infection is higher during recovery, so a proper oral hygiene routine is essential.
 Be certain to brush gently several times a day and use mouthwash regularly, along with any other specific recommendations provided by the dentist.
 Resources such as WebMD’s Oral Care Guide may provide useful information as well.
+Keeping up with post-surgery dental implant care will ensure that the implant remains in good condition and prevents complications.

 Frequently Asked Questions